Shared vs Personal Expenses: What Couples Should Split

 Shared services

-These costs benefit both partners and are often divided equally or proportionally depending on income.
+These costs benefit both partners and are often divided equally or proportionally.

 Expenses Couples Usually Keep Personal